bholmesdev/simplestack-store/README.md

 # Simple Store

-A simple, `select`-xcellent state management library that makes it easier to manage shared state in React.
+A simple, `select`-xcellent state management library for React.

+The goal: make a storage solution as powerful as Zustand or Redux, without complicated functions to set and select state.

+Here's an overview of how stores are created, and how you can operate on parts of a store using `.select()`:

 ```tsx
 import { store } from "@simplestack/store";